Aerocon Boa Type S: Features

 Reflecting the designer's aircraft engineering background, the Boa Type S is built with a riveted aluminum monocoque chassis.
 The structure is composed of front and rear torsion boxes and a center section made up of the sills, backbone tunnel, and floor.
 A steel roll cage is attached to the chassis.
 The bodywork is of fiberglass and is unstressed.

 The car's front suspension is essentially the same as that of the Triumph Spitfire, using Alford & Alder components.
 The steering column is also sourced from the Triumph.
 The rear suspension is based on trailing arms fabricated by Aerocon, with Girling coil springs over telescopic shock absorbers.

 The braking system is a combination of Spitfire front discs and VW rear drums.
 Adapter plates on the front hubs match the front bolt pattern to the rear.

 On the interior, the seats are Stylex Huntmaster items, and instrumentation is from Stewart-Warner.

 Other parts come from a variety of sources.
 The windscreen and windshield wipers are from the Ford Pinto, the door latches from Chevrolet, and the bumper hydraulic dampers from the Honda Civic.

 The car's roof has a removable panel above each seat, making it a T-top.
 In the roof's flying buttresses behind the B-pillar are bubbled, louvered inserts rather than glass.
 One reference also reports that the windshield frame and entire roof structure can be unbolted and removed.

-The engine recommended by the factory is a version of the four cylinder boxer engine used in the Volkswagen Type 4, the Porsche 914, the Volkwagen T3 Transporter, and the Porsche 912E.
+The engine recommended by the factory is a version of the four cylinder boxer engine used in the Volkswagen Type 4, the Porsche 914, the Volkswagen T3 Transporter, and the Porsche 912E.
 This air-cooled engine has a flat (vertical axis) fan and a single cam-in-block driving two valves per cylinder through pushrods and rocker arms.
 Promotional material from Aerocon highlights the later, US specification, 1.8 L model fitted with Bosch L-Jetronic fuel injection.

 The engine compartment is said to have been large enough to mount a flat six cylinder Porsche engine.

 Estimates of the car's performance included a 0–60 mph time of 8.5 seconds, and fuel economy of 30 mpgus Contemporary reviews found the car's quality of fit and finish acceptable or better.
 Reactions to the car's styling were mixed.